barkloaf/US-Reformed-International/README.md

 ## Installation
 Download the latest `us-refor.zip` on [the releases tab of this repo](https://github.com/barkloaf/US-Reformed-International/releases).
 Extract it and run `Setup.exe`.

-Alternatively, you may download the source code file and open it in Microsoft Keyboard Layout Center.
+Alternatively, you may download the source code file and open it in [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
 An installer is created by going to `Project`>`Build DLL and Setup Package`.
-The resulting folder should have an executable `Setup.exe`.
+Run `Setup.exe` from the resulting folder.